Industrial Engineering and Operations Research

 Teaching Opportunities

 The Department of IEOR strives to provide every student with an opportunity to gain teaching experience.
-Every year, students work as teaching assistants responsible for discussion or laboratory sections (Graduate Student Instructors, or GSIs) and serve as readers assisting with grading but not conducting independent teaching.
+Students work as teaching assistants (Graduate Student Instructors, or GSIs), responsible for discussion or laboratory sections, and serve as readers assisting with grading but not conducting independent teaching.

 Workshops

 At least once a year after passing the qualifying examination, the student is required to hold a dissertation workshop.
-A form signed by the committee chair must be submitted to the student services office annually.
 Each dissertation workshop has two primary objectives:

 1. It provides the department an opportunity to review the progress of students who have passed the qualifying examination, toward completion of their doctoral dissertation.